 All ore movements between Proctor and the Iron Range mines and yards are handled ONLY in dedicated ore trains and mine turns.
 (These aren't unit trains in the modern sense of staying intact throughout their cycle, hence the term dedicated.)
-Only the occasional mine block or two destined to the steel mill at Steelton is handled in freight service from Proctor down to Duluth and out to Steelton.
+The occasional mine block or two destined to or from the steel mill at Steelton is handled by an NP ore transfer turn from Superior staging to Duluth and on up to Proctor and Iron Jct., then back to Superior.

 The larger mine and washer facilities are switched differently than typical smaller industries.
 They have separate dedicated tracks for empties (Mtys) and loads from the tipples.
 In such situations, the Mtys are spotted first before gathering loads.
-If not done this way, you will quickly find yourself tied to long cuts of cars making you needlessly poke out onto and tying up main track for head room.
+If not done this way, you will quickly find yourself tied to long cuts of cars making you needlessly poke out onto and tying up main track for headroom.
 Follow the printed guidelines.
-There is also a smaller mine and one mine interchange where the loads are pulled out first to make room to spot the Mtys.
+There is also a smaller mine and one mine interchange where the loads are pulled out first to make room to spot the Mtys like a typical small industry.